 When we travel to a new destination, we try to spend some time getting to know the do’s and don’ts of that place.
 We’ll do this by watching YouTube videos, checking out books from the library, or reading blog posts about that destination.
 For example, when we visited Pura Lempuyang in Bali (famously known as the Gates of Heaven), we made sure to brush up on the do’s and don’ts of visiting a Balinese Hindu temple.

 We also like to learn a few key phrases in the language of that country.
 Again, YouTube is a great resource as there are countless language-learning channels to choose from.
 But language learning apps like Duolingo are also good resources.
-Their lessons allow us to practice speaking simple phrases.
-If you’re into phrasebooks, getting one for the country that you’re visiting can also be helpful.

 For our time in Italy, we used Rick Steve’s Italian phrase book to learn some Italian phrases.
 And when we were in Mexico, we used a combination of Duolingo and in-person Spanish lessons to learn Spanish for travel.